mrNkeng/SQL-Projects/README.md

 - To update ballot information, run `update_ballot.sql`.
 - To cast a vote, run `cast_vote.sql`.
 - To delete a voter and their associated records, run `delete_voter.sql`.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.